The Lip Reader

 "The Lip Reader" is the 70th episode of the sitcom Seinfeld.
 It is the sixth episode of the fifth season, and first aired on October 28, 1993.
-In this episode, George gets Jerry's deaf girlfriend to use her lip reading talent to eavesdrop on his own ex-girlfriend and find out the reason why she dumped him.
+In this episode, Elaine gets caught faking deafness, while Jerry starts dating Laura, a deaf woman who can read lips.
+George enlists Laura's help to find out the real reason he got dumped.
 The title character was played by Marlee Matlin.